-A low-cost Linux and ARM-based computer on a small circuit board sponsored by the charitable Raspberry Pi Foundation in the U.K. (www.raspberrypi.org).
-The goal of the foundation is to promote computer programming for kids.In 2011, the first prototype was the size of a flash drive with USB on one end and HDMI on the other.
-In 2012, the circuit board expanded to roughly 3x5 inches, and the USD $35 Pi 1 Model B became the first commercial product.
-It was followed by the Model A and improvements were made to Model B. The $5 Pi Zero and $10 Pi Zero W (Wi-Fi and Bluetooth) are smaller units with fewer ports.
-The Pi models can be used as a desktop computer, the heart of a media center and other applications.
-They affords hobbyists and tinkerers an economical computer for myriad projects.
-See computer on a stick.
+A low-cost Linux and ARM-based computer on a small circuit board sponsored by the charitable Raspberry Pi Foundation in the UK. (www.raspberrypi.org).
+Raspbian is the Debian-based Linux OS that is provided with the device.In 2011, the first Raspberry Pi prototype was the size of a flash drive with USB on one end and HDMI on the other.
+In 2012, the circuit board expanded to roughly 3x5 inches, and the USD $35 Pi 1 Model B was the first commercial product.
+The Model A followed soon after along with several improvements to the Model B. The $5 Pi Zero and $10 Pi Zero W (Wi-Fi and Bluetooth) are smaller units with fewer ports.Pi models can be used as a desktop computer, the heart of a media center and other applications.
+They give hobbyists and tinkerers an economical computer to experiment with, and although they were first touted as a learning tool, Raspberry Pi's are used for myriad purposes including Internet of Things (IoT) devices.
+See computer on a stick and Internet of Things.